 Fenton Fire District is asking for a general obligation bond issue repaid through a property tax levy.
 Because this bond is being asked for in November of 2018, the tax would not be added to the payer’s tax roll until September of 2019, for collection for 2020.
 That is when the payments would start coming in.

-The longest term that can be asked for in a general obligation bond is 20 years, which is what is being asked for on this issue.
+The longest term that can be asked for in a general obligation bond is 20 years, which is what would be pursued for on this issue.
 Bonds are sold in increments of $5,000.
-Interest is paid semi-annually or two times per year and principals are repaid one time per year.
+Interest is paid semi-annually, or two times per year, and principal is repaid one time per year.
 Typically March and September are interest repayment dates and March is the principal repayment date.

-The state of Missouri limits outstanding debt to $50 million on a tax exempt bond.
+The state of Missouri limits outstanding debt Fire District’s to 5% of the District’s total Assessed Valuation on a general obligation bond issue.

 The bond would require an $0.185 levy.
-A home with a true value of $100,000 would have an assessed value of $19,000 (as assessed by the St. Louis County Assessors Office).
+A home with an appraised value of $100,000 would have an assessed value of $19,000 (as assessed by the St. Louis County Assessors Office).
 This would come out to equal $35.15 per year for this general obligation bond.

 Once bonds are approved, it is typically an 8-10 week process before projects may start.